Skip to content

 Health and Safety

-Residents are responsible for the daily care of their apartment, stairwell landing, appliances, and other equipment.
 Residents must maintain acceptable standards of cleanliness and sanitation.
 Apartments must be kept free of trash.
-Residents must place all garbage in dumpsters, and not on the ground next to the dumpsters, outside apartment doors, on balconies, walkways, in playgrounds or laundry room trash cans, or anywhere in parking lots.
+Residents must place all garbage in dumpsters or in trash chutes.
+Personal garbage should not be placed on the ground next to the dumpsters or on the floor next to trash chutes, or outside apartment doors, on balconies, walkways, hallways, on playgrounds or laundry room trash cans, or anywhere in parking lots.
 Improper disposal of trash or garbage is considered an obstruction and improper storage as described in the Storage section of the Resident Handbook.

 uparrow